Real Estate Mortgage Broker Business License in Dubai

 Providing ancillary financial advisory services related to property purchase

-This licence does not permit the broker to directly lend funds or hold client money without additional regulatory approvals from the relevant UAE financial authorities.
+This license does not permit the broker to directly lend funds or hold client money without additional regulatory approvals from the relevant UAE financial authorities.

 Dubai's Real Estate and Mortgage Market: Current Context